Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

+\chg{Due to the action of the collector, the output inverse temperature $\beta_z$ depends linearly on the input $\beta_1$, as demonstrated in Eq. \eqref{eq:virtual_temp_3qubits}.
+From a signal processing perspective, this translates to an inverting linear amplifier.
+When a signal passes through a sequence of such devices, any noise present in the signal will be amplified, potentially leading to unwanted bit flips.
+To enhance the noise robustness of the collector, a nonlinear modulation of the output inverse virtual temperature is required.
+This modulation should minimize the output variation for small input fluctuations within designated logical regions (i.e. where the collector acts as a refrigerator or a heat pump).
+In the same time, the output should change substantially when the input transitions to a different logical region.
+This ensures that the any noise-induced distortion of the signal in the output will be minimized.

-In order to build a NOT gate, we must add another ingredient.
-Indeed, the effect of the collector is basically a linear inversion; more precisely, the output inverse temperature $\beta_z$ is a linear function of the input inverse temperature $\beta_1$, as we will see below.
-A device with such a linear response will be prone to errors, hence we must introduce some non-linearity in order to approach the typical response function of the NOT gate (inverted step function).
-This will be provided by the second part of the machine, namely the modulator.
-It is composed of an additional qubit, in contact with another thermal bath at some fixed reference (inverse) temperature $\beta_r$.
-The modulator qubit is also in contact with the output environment $\ms{B}_z$ (see Fig. \ref{fig:not_gate}a).
-This has the effect to delimit a specific range for the output temperatures $\beta_z$, making the response of the device effectively non-linear and hence closer to an ideal NOT gate.
+The above modulation will be realized by another part of the machine, i.e. the modulator.
+It is a single qubit machine which is coupled to two thermal baths, i.e. a reference bath $\ms{B}_r$ with a fixed inverse temperature $\beta_r$ and the output bath $\ms{B}_z$ (see Fig. \ref{fig:not_gate}A).} This has the effect to delimit a specific range for the output temperatures $\beta_z$, making the response of the device effectively non-linear and hence closer to an ideal NOT gate.

 In the following we present in detail the models for the collector and the modulator, and then discuss the dynamics of the machine and its operation as a NOT gate.
 Finally, we investigate the trade-off between the gate performance (as given by the average error rate) and dissipation (as given by entropy production).